noor-ul-amin0/bullmq-tasks-queuing/README.md

 ## Requirements

 - Node.js
-- Redis installed on your local machine
+- Redis installed on your local machine or use cloud addition

 ## Installation